The No Action Plan: Doing Nothing Is the Worst Option

 Weaknesses

-- Worst outcome of any plan we evaluated.
-Under the last-decade stress test, median elevation ends below 3,430 ft within 40 years.
+- Worst outcome of any plan we tested.
+Under the last-decade stress test, the median ends near 3,482 ft at 40 years.

 Verdict

-If you remember nothing else from this series, remember this: doing nothing is not safe.
+If you remember one thing from this series, remember this: doing nothing is not safe.
 No Action is the worst option on the table.
-Every other plan — including ones we don't recommend — produces better outcomes than continuing the status quo.
-The decision is not whether to change; it is which change to choose.
+Every other plan — even ones we don't recommend — ends up better than the status quo.
+The choice is not whether to change.
+The choice is which change to pick.

-See all plans compared in the head-to-head verdict, or read about why the real problem isn't drought — it's math.
+See all plans side by side in the head-to-head verdict, or read about why the real problem isn't drought — it's math.